stemformulas/stemformulas.github.io/README.md

 2. Direct contributions: create a pull request following the detailed instructions below.

-## Adding a formula by submitting a pull request:
-Adding a formula is a bit of a process, here are the steps.
-I'll work on making this easier in the future.

-1. Install [Git](https://git-scm.com/downloads).
-Git allows you to download this code, modify it, and push it back up to GitHub.
+## Running the site locally:
+Setting up this repository locally only requires Git and Docker, and it's honestly very neat.
+Here's how to do it:

-2. Clone this repository on your command line with the submodules flag:
+1. Install Git and clone this repository on your command line with the submodules flag:

 ```
 git clone --recurse-submodules https://github.com/stemformulas/stemformulas.github.io.git
 ```

-3. Install [Go](https://go.dev/doc/install) and [Hugo (extended)](https://gohugo.io/installation/).
-Go is a programming language, and Hugo is a static website builder that we use as a scaffolding for our site.
-Read the Hugo installation instructions carefully, they're not easy to skim through.

-4. Run the site locally:
+2. Install the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop/) and run it. `docker info` should work on your command line.

+3. Run the site and helper site with Docker in a terminal (in the root directory of this repository):
 ```
-hugo server
+docker compose up -d && docker compose alpha watch
 ```

-If all goes well, you should be able to see the site at `localhost:1313` in your browser.
-If not, look up the errors and try to fix them.
+The first command runs the site, and the second monitors for file changes to sync them to the Docker container.
+You should be able to visit the site at `localhost:1313` in your browser, and changes to files in the `content` folder should be reflected on the site (e.g. open the about page and then modify content/about/_index.md).

+4. If you ran the docker compose command you should also have a Python applet I wrote up at `localhost:8501` in your browser.
+This is a GUI that helps you write 70% of formula pages.
+You can read more about it in the ChatGPT workflow section at the bottom of this README.

+## Adding a formula
+With the site running locally, you can now add a formula page to the site and preview how it'll look on the actual site.
+Here are the steps for adding a formula:

-5. Create a new branch for your changes:
+1. In another terminal, create a new branch for your changes:

 ```
 git checkout -b new-formula-name